negesti/gnome-shell-extensions-negesti/README.md

 The following keys are available:

-* move-to-side-n
+* put-to-side-n
   *  move to north edge, height: 50% width 100%
-* move-to-side-e
+* put-to-side-e
   *  move to easth edge, height: 100% width 50%
-* move-to-side-s
+* put-to-side-s
   *  move to south edge, height: 50% width 100%
-* move-to-side-w
+* put-to-side-w
   *  move to west  edge, height: 100% width 50%
-* move-to-corner-XY   width 50% height 50%
+* put-to-corner-XY   width 50% height 50%
   *  move-to-corner-ne
   *  move-to-corner-se
   *  move-to-corner-sw
   *  move-to-corner-nw
-* move-to-center
+* put-to-center
   *  move to center of the screen, widht 50% height 50%.
 Press twice to maximize the window
-* move-to-workspace-1
+* put-to-location
   *  resize to a configured location (see wiki for details)

 2 screen setup support